Halambage Premasiri: Biography

-Premasiri was born on 24 February 1964 in Colombo.
+Premasiri was born on 24 February 1962 in Colombo.
 He studied at the Dharmasoka College in Ambalangoda.

 Career

 Halambage played 70 first-class cricket matches and 5 List A matches for Ruhuna and Bloomfield Cricket and Athletic Club.

 Administrator

 Controversial appointment

 On 28 July 2016, Halambage Premasiri was appointed as the president of the Galle District Cricket Association after being secretary of the association for some time.
 The appointment came during a period of turmoil in the Association.
 Sri Lanka Cricket disagreed with the appointment and ordered fresh elections for 27 August 2018.

-Possible links with pitch fixing
+Standing Firm Against Pitch Fixing

-While serving as the President of the Galle District Cricket Association he was reported to have connections with the Galle pitch fixing scandal, according to Al Jazeera.
+While serving as the President of the Galle District Cricket Association he was reported to have spoken against possible probabilities of the Galle pitch fixing scandal, according to Al Jazeera.